deohs/r_onramp/Introduction.md

 ## How to install R and RStudio Desktop

-We will not be supporting local installations of R and RStudio during this introductory bootcamp.
+We will not be spending time on local installations of R and RStudio during this introductory onramp.
 These instructions are here for reference if needed:

 1. [Download](https://cran.r-project.org/banner.shtml) the latest
    **_installer_** version of **_R_** available for your operating system.